 "I parked the idea for a few years while I concentrated on commissioned work, then in late 2018 I decided to resurrect it, starting over from scratch.
 I knew that the boroughs came into existence in the mid-1960s and so decided to draw them in a style of that decade, entirely digitally using Adobe Illustrator, in a much simpler, almost minimalist style that crucially took much less time to complete, with a reduced colour palette and quantity of detail.
 I finally completed the 32nd borough — Hillingdon — in October 2020.
 They've proved to be more popular than my neo-Victorian style maps."

 Mike has big plans for the maps.
-They'll be available as a full set in 2021, and he also has ambitions to turn them into a book — hopefully before the 60th anniversary of the London boroughs in 2025.
+He has ambitions to turn them into a book — hopefully before the 60th anniversary of the London boroughs in 2025.
 He tells us that he'd like to do something similar for the traditional British counties, and also the provinces of Spain, where he currently lives.

 Until then, you can get hold of individual prints of the London boroughs from Mike's website.